-Withdrawal Date Credit Amount Official withdrawal prior to the start of instruction 100% Official withdrawal during the first or second week of instruction as stated in the academic calendar 100% Official withdrawal after the second week of instruction None a.
-Intensive Courses b.
-Tuition Credits for First-Year JD Students
+Withdrawal Date Credit Amount Official withdrawal prior to the start of instruction 100% b.
+Intensive Courses

+Official withdrawal during the first or second week of instruction as stated in the academic calendar 100% Official withdrawal after the second week of instruction None c.
+Tuition Credits for First Year JD Students